it-at-m/kfrei-mvg-eai/README.md

 spring.security.oauth2.client.registration.kfrei-rest-api.client-secret=example-secret
 ```

 Alternatively, you can run the EAI component with the following profiles to disable security and use a mocked backend application.
-These options allow you
-to test the project without security restrictions or with a mock setup.

 * `no-security-kfrei-mvg-eai`: Disables security for the EAI component.
 * `no-security-kfrei-rest-api`: Disables security for the REST client connecting to the backend application.